petedoyle/android-starter/README.md

 ### Best-practices infrastructure for starting a new Android app, *fast.* 🔥
-Start your next app ***less than five minutes*** with full support for the Gradle Kotlin DSL, Dagger 2, multi-module builds, and CI.
+Kindling is boilerplate for your next app with full support for the Gradle Kotlin DSL, Dagger 2, multi-module builds, and CI.

 Minimally opinionated, it provides: